cairo-book/starknet-agent/README.md

 2. Implement the required methods for downloading and processing the documentation
 3. Register the new ingester in the `IngesterFactory`
 4. Update the configuration to include the new database

+### Automated Embedding Generation

+The project includes a GitHub Actions workflow that automatically generates embeddings:

+- Runs weekly (Sunday at 00:00 UTC)
+- Can be manually triggered from the GitHub Actions UI
+- Uses repository secrets for configuration

+For more information about the CI workflows, see the [GitHub Workflows README](.github/workflows/README.md).

 ## Upcoming Features